Hundreds of hidden treasures can be found in North and South Walton

 A geocacher finds clues for a search on websites such as www.geocaching.com.
 Enter your zip code and find posts with clues and coordinates for area hunts.
 Most all clues give the basic location of a cache along with an additional hint to decipher or perhaps a bit of history or tale about the location.
 The cache is typically close to the coordinates, however may be cleverly tucked inside of a tree or under a log.
 The cache containers come in various sizes ranging from a 35 mm film canister to a 5-gallon bucket.

-On the geocaching.com website, South Walton has close to 200 caches including area State Parks, the Point Washington State Forest and even several local restaurants.
+On the geocaching.com website, South Walton has more than 300 caches including area State Parks, the Point Washington State Forest and even several local restaurants.
 North Walton boasts even more locations from Gaskin to Freeport.
 Old cemeteries, Lake DeFuniak, a train car are just to name a few scattered across the northern part of Walton.
 One cache clue at Morrison Springs requires scuba gear to access.

 Serious geocachers acquire trackable coins or travel bugs for exchanging in caches.
 These items can be tracked around the globe from the unique number stamped on it.
 The item becomes a hitchhiker of sorts that is carried from cache to cache (or person to person) in the real world, and you can follow its progress online.
 These coins and travel bugs can be purchased online at websites such as cacheboxstore.com.